-In recent years, there have been several existing and proposed tidal stream projects within the Irish Sea, including: Ramsey Sound, Llyn Peninsula, Anglesey-Skerries, Anglesey Demonstration Zone, Strangford Lough, Mull of Kintyre, Torr Head, and Fair Head (Fig. 3; Roche et al. 2016; Haverson et al. 2017), although some of these projects have stalled due to funding issues (e.g. Anglesey-Skerries).
-The Crown Estate has estimated that these areas have a potential combined installed capacity of 2-4 GW, although Lewis et al. (2015) suggested that the tidal stream resource could be even higher if deeper water and lower flow sites were developed, such as the partial amphidromic point off Ireland.
-While studies to predict performance have been carried out for many of these projects, optimal siting, resilient design, and the interaction between the device, the resource, and the environment are topics of active research (Roche et al. 2016).
+In recent years, there have been several existing and proposed tidal stream projects within the Irish Sea, including: Ramsey Sound, Llyn Peninsula, Anglesey-Skerries, Anglesey Demonstration Zone, Strangford Lough, Mull of Kintyre, Torr Head, and Fair Head (Fig. 3, [22,23]), although some of these projects have stalled due to funding issues (e.g. Anglesey-Skerries).
+The Crown Estate has estimated that these areas have a potential combined installed capacity of 2-4 GW, although Lewis et al. [1] suggested that the tidal stream resource could be even higher if deeper water and lower flow sites were developed, such as the partial amphidromic point off Ireland.
+Whilst studies to predict performance have been carried out for many of these projects, optimal siting, resilient design, and the interaction between the device, the resource, and the environment are topics of active research (Roche et al., 2016).

-The Irish Sea is ideal for this study, as it experiences both standing and progressive wave systems within close proximity (Fig. 4) and, interestingly, both systems occur within regions of strong tidal currents that are potentially exploitable by tidal stream technologies (Uncles 1983; Pugh 1987).
-Within the Bristol Channel and much of the northern Irish Sea, including Liverpool Bay, the tide behaves as a standing wave (Lewis et al. 2014).
+The Irish Sea is ideal for this study, as it experiences both standing and progressive wave systems within close proximity (Fig. 4) and, interestingly, both systems occur within regions of strong tidal currents that are potentially exploitable by tidal stream technologies [15,24].
+Within the Bristol Channel and much of the northern Irish Sea, including Liverpool Bay, the tide behaves as a standing wave [13].
 Throughout much of the central and southwestern Irish Sea, a progressive wave is observed, where peak currents occur close to high or low water.
-This study characterises standing and progressive wave systems throughout the Irish Sea, and how these systems affect the tidal stream resource potential for both bottommounted and floating devices.
+This study characterises standing and progressive wave systems throughout the Irish Sea, and how these systems affect the tidal stream resource potential for both bottom-mounted and floating devices.